 The Office for Equity, Diversity and Inclusion (OEDI)/Title IX Coordinator has and continues to implement a prevention and awareness campaign for students and employees to stop domestic violence, dating violence, stalking, rape, and related sexual misconduct and hate crimes.
-The campaign includes interactive presentations and discussions, mandatory participation on online training for all students, hosting events during the month of April - sexual assault awareness month -, tabling at campus events, distributing written materials and brochures on the issues, annual notifications of nondiscrimination and harassment, and posters with support information located around campus among other activities.
+The campaign includes interactive presentations and discussions, mandatory participation in online training for all students, hosting events during the month of April, Sexual Assault Awareness month, tabling at campus events, distributing written materials and brochures on the issues, annual notifications of nondiscrimination and harassment, and posters with support information located around campus among other activities.